-Membership includes, but is not limited to:

-Voting Members are the L.A.
-Care Chief Medical Officer, Chief of Equity and Quality Medical Director, L.A.
-Care Utilization Management Medical Director, network physicians or designees, and one (1) nurse practitioner (NP) (may vote on NP cases only).
-Doctoral level behavior health professionals may vote on behavioral health issues only.
+Voting Members Membership includes, but is not limited to: L.A.
+Care Chief Medical Officer, Quality Medical Director, L.A.
+Care Utilization Management Medical Director, network physicians or designees, and other board certified medical specialists invited on an ad hoc basis.
+Nurse practitioners (NP) may vote on NP cases only and Doctoral level behavior health professionals may vote on behavioral health issues only.